plac3bodk/simple-umbraco-comments/README.md

 # simple-umbraco-comments
-Simple comment plugin for UmbracoCMS
+Simple comment plugin for using in UmbracoCMS backoffice

 ## Getting started